joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

 1. [Reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation) for the changes to take effect.

 1. Confirm that Gitaly can perform callbacks to the internal API:
-   - For GitLab 15.3 and later, run `sudo -u git -- /opt/gitlab/embedded/bin/gitaly check /var/opt/gitlab/gitaly/config.toml`.
+   - For GitLab 15.3 and later, run `sudo /opt/gitlab/embedded/bin/gitaly check /var/opt/gitlab/gitaly/config.toml`.
-   - For GitLab 15.2 and earlier, run `sudo -u git -- /opt/gitlab/embedded/bin/gitaly-hooks check /var/opt/gitlab/gitaly/config.toml`.
+   - For GitLab 15.2 and earlier, run `sudo /opt/gitlab/embedded/bin/gitaly-hooks check /var/opt/gitlab/gitaly/config.toml`.

 ### Gitaly TLS support

 Gitaly supports TLS encryption.
-To communicate with a Gitaly instance that listens for secure connections, you must use `tls://` URL scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.
+To be able to communicate with a Gitaly instance that listens for secure connections you will need to use `tls://` URL scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.

-You must bring your own certificates as this isn't provided automatically.
+You will need to bring your own certificates as this isn't provided automatically.
 The certificate, or its certificate authority, must be installed on all Gitaly nodes (including the Gitaly node using the certificate) and on all client nodes that communicate with it following the procedure described in